jchung738/Big-Data-ETL-Pipeline/README.md

 # Understanding User Behavior With ETL Pipeline

-- The game has two events we're interested in tracking: `buy a sword` & `join guild`
+- The "game" has two events we're interested in tracking: `buy a sword` & `join guild`

 - Each has metadata characterstic of such events (i.e., sword type, guild name,